Pips Answer for Thursday, August 21, 2025

 This was a huge hint because I had to look for dominoes that contained a 2.
 I paired the [2,3] domino at the top left and the [4,2] domino at the bottom right, which helped lock in the 7-sum and 9-sum regions in the middle column.
 Moving on to the

-Nyt Pips medium answer for 2025-08-21
+NYT Pips medium answer for 2025-08-21

-Answer for 2025-08-21
+Complete answer for 2025-08-21 (Medium)

 Medium puzzle, the 'empty' cell at (4,0) was my anchor.
 In Pips, an empty cell usually means it needs to be the zero-value side of a domino.